brycewray/hugo-site/content/posts/2018/09/hardy-press-wp-ssg-with-twist.md

 ---
 layout: layouts/posts/singlepost.njk
+tags: post
 title: "HardyPress: WP + SSG with a twist"
-tags: post
+subtitle: Trying to have the best of two worlds
 description: Here’s a brief look at an interesting way to have your WordPress cake and eat your SSG site, too—or something like that.
 date: 2018-09-15T08:28:17-05:00
 lastmod: 2019-04-27T13:45:00-05:00
 idx: 1